-“Feeder” means any water course, creek, stream or other channel with either perennial or intermittent flow whereby water can be conveyed to any reservoir.
+Feeder means any water course, creek, stream or other channel with either perennial or intermittent flow whereby water can be conveyed to any reservoir.

-“Flat” means a suite of rooms used or intended or adapted for use as a separate habitation and comprised in a building containing one or more similar suites.
+Flat means a suite of rooms used or intended or adapted for use as a separate habitation and comprised in a building containing one or more similar suites.

-“Garden Purposes”, in relation to the supply of water, means the use of water for watering lawns and gardens appurtenant to land, including lawns and gardens growing in a street or road adjoining the land.
+Garden Purposes, in relation to the supply of water, means the use of water for watering lawns and gardens appurtenant to land, including lawns and gardens growing in a street or road adjoining the land.